 Layer two is your floor—mainly your rug.
 A rug can make or break a small space if it’s not the right size.
-If the rug is too small the negative space around it will only emphasis the smaller size of the room.
+If the rug is too small the negative space around it will only emphasize the smaller size of the room.
 To make a smaller room feel larger, choose a rug that’s almost wall-to-wall, leaving about a two feet perimeter.
 That will create the illusion of extra floor space and also allow room for your furniture pieces to back up onto the wall better.
 As far as color, the same paint color philosophy applies here too—keep it neutral and on the lighter side.
-Keep the pattern to a minimum but don’t shy from texture.
+Keep the pattern to a minimum but don’t shy away from texture.
 If you have hardwood floors, leaving them bare also works.

 Flor Carpet Tiles, Roadside Attraction in Frost: This carpet tile has just enough color and texture to hold interest and won’t weigh the room down.

 While it may seem obvious, choose furniture with a smaller footprint when your space is limited.
 Many people do the opposite and choose larger furniture because they assume since the room is so small they need a larger sofa, chairs, or table to accommodate the most people possible.
 Now the room feels like packed sardines and nothing has space to breathe—including you and your guests.
 Room-appropriate sized furniture allows space for energy to flow, keeping the room from feeling stagnant—plus it visually feels lighter.
 When it comes to shelves or cabinets, choose furniture that has maximum storage for your type of belongings.
 Go vertical more than horizontal to make the eye go up.
 Don’t be afraid to add some color contrast with your furniture to make them pop against the neutral walls and floor.
-In all living spaces, we interact the most with furniture, it’s what we sit or lay on, and feel with our hands.
+In all living spaces, we interact the most with furniture, it’s what we sit or lay on and feel with our hands.
 Choose pieces that speak to your style and comfort.

 West Elm Mid-Century Expandable Dining Table: This table works well in a small dining room.
 The thinner legs feel light and airy and when needed, extend it with a leaf.